 Here’s what you need to know.

-The rally cars and motorcycles will be in downtown Chesterfield, SC from 5:30-7:30pm for public display, aka parc expose.
-Come see all the vehicles fresh from shakedown and meet the competitors.
-Restaurants and bars in the downtown area will be open.
+The rally cars and motorcycles will be at Oslo’s Spirits and Grill(302 Chesterfield Hwy, Cheraw, SC) from 6:00 – 7:30 p.m. for public display, aka parc expose‘.
+Come see all the vehicles and meet the competitors before they leave for the Friday night stages.
+Oslo’s is open and ready to serve you some great food!
 Rally merchandise will be also available for sale.

-The race officially starts in Downtown Chesterfield at 8:30am as the teams leave to head out to the first of the day’s racing stages.
+The second day of the race officially starts at the Patrick Town Square in Patrick, SC at 8:30am as the teams leave to head out to the first of the day’s racing stages.
 Teams are expected to finish in downtown Cheraw, SC before sundown, but unexpected situations sometimes arise which can delay the racers’ arrival at the finish.

-In between the start in Chesterfield and the finish in Cheraw, the cars and bikes will tackle 9 race sections on unpaved roads called special stages.
+In between the start in Patrick and the finish in Cheraw, the cars and bikes will tackle 9 more special stages on unpaved forest roads.
 At 3 times during the day, teams will stop at Festival Field in Patrick, SC for service breaks.

 The service park is a great place to see the racers after they’ve returned from racing in the woods, as they rush to repair damage within the allowed time and get back out on the stages.
 If teams are not having issues, most are happy to talk with you about the race, their vehicles, and anything else.
 Food and rally merch will be available at service as well.
+Buy some chicken bog and support the Pine Straw Festival Committee!
 Spectator vehicles are not allowed in the service park, but you may park on the roadside and walk in.
+Stay clear of the rally cars going in and out of service.

-The racers will be in and out of service between 10:00am and 4:00pm.
+The racers will be in and out of service between 10:00am and 4:00pm on SATURDAY ONLY (no service on Friday).
 The map below shows the service area (green block) in relation to the blinking light at the Rt 1 / Rt 102 intersection.
 Directions are below under “Patrick Service”.

-We’ve set up 4 spectator areas which provide great views of the action on 8 of the day’s 9 special stages.
+We’ve set up 4 spectator areas which provide great views of the action!
 Due to the rally schedule it’s not practical to make it to all of them, but the racers will come past some of the spectator points more than once.
 These locations are very popular and parking is limited, so allow time to walk in from where you have to park.
 Please park on the right side of the road and leave the left side clear for emergency vehicles.

 Many spectators stake out a spot at a single area and stay there all day.
 Spectator areas are marked with yellow banner tape and manned by one or more marshals.
 Please stay behind the banner tape and obey instructions from the marshals.
 Marshals are there to keep the spectators and racers safe, and they have the authority to stop the race if they feel there is a safety concern.